nerves-project/nerves/docs/Getting Started.md

 > NOTE: You can also use `-d <filename>` to specify an output file that is a raw image of the SD card.
 This binary image can be burned to an SD card using `fwup`, `dd`, `Win32DiskImager`, or some other image copying utility.

-Now that you have your SD card burned, you can insert it into your device and boot it up.
-For Raspberry Pi, connect it to an HDMI display and USB keyboard and you should see it boot to the IEx Console.
+The `mix firmware.burn` task uses the `fwup` tool internally; any extra arguments passed to it will be forwarded along to `fwup`.

-If you are sure there is only one SD card inserted, you can also add the `-y` flag to skip the confirmation that it is the correct SD card.
+For example, if you are sure there is only one SD card inserted, you can also add the `-y` flag to skip the confirmation that it is the correct device.

 ``` bash
 $ mix firmware.burn -y # -OR- # MIX_TARGET=rpi3 mix firmware.burn -y
 ```

+You can read about the other supported options in the [`fwup` documentation](https://github.com/fhunleth/fwup#invoking).

+Now that you have your SD card burned, you can insert it into your device and boot it up.
+For Raspberry Pi, be sure to connect it to an HDMI display and USB keyboard so you can see it boot to the IEx console.

 ## Nerves Examples